P1ntas/Large-Scale-Software-Development/docs/development.md

 ![image](../docs/images/sonarqube_configuration.png)

-BBefore running the scanner, perform a code coverage analysis.
+Before running the scanner, perform a code coverage analysis.
 SonarQube supports the reporting of test coverage information as part of the analysis of the project.
 However, SonarQube does not generate the coverage report itself.
 Using Tox, a local automated test tool, it is possible to assert code coverage and generate reports.
 There is a tox.ini file in the `src` folder that can be configured to run the tests and generate the coverage report.
 To run the tests, run the command `tox` on the terminal in the `src` folder.
 This will generate a coverage report in the `analysis` folder.
 Make sure you map the coverage report to the `sonar-project.properties` file.

 Finally, copy the scanner command and run it on a terminal in the src folder of the project.